phac-nml/irida-next/docs-site/docs/user/organization/groups/bot-accounts/manage-bot-personal-access-tokens.md

 title: Manage Bot Account Personal Access Tokens
 ---

-Personal Access Tokens (PAT) are needed to use the IRIDA Next API.
+Personal Access Tokens (PAT) are needed to use the IRIDA Next GraphQL API.
+See [Authentication with Personal Access Tokens](/docs/extend/graphql#authentication-with-personal-access-tokens) for more information.

 ## View PAT